The annual Boxing Day hunt in Tavistock was greeted with a crowd of anti-fox hunt protesters today.

 Robert, a trail hunting supporter, said: “I can’t see the harm in trail hunting.
 I was all for fox hunting years ago, but now I see the harm.
 Also, its now illegal.

-“It seems Labour is anti anything to do with the country way of life, what with the family tax, it’s just ideology and not necessarily to do with an animal welfare.
+“It seems Labour is anti anything to do with the country way of life, what with the family tax.
+It’s just ideology and not necessarily to do with animal welfare.

 “Also, to stop any hounds hunting will stop sales of horse gear, trailers and all local businesses which rely on what is important to the rural economy.”

-Hunt protester Andrew Smith, waved a plain-speaking placard.
+Hunt protester Andrew Smith was waving a plain-speaking placard.
 He said: “There’s so much evidence that the ban has not stopped these hunts killing foxes, even though trail hunting is only supposed to follow a scent and not chase foxes as a sport.
 It’s plain animal cruelty.

 Jane Mayes, of Tavistock, said: “Fox hunting, whatever it’s called by its supporters is a barbaric sport and immoral.”